pydio/pydio-doc-howto/cells_acl_examples.md

 This is an example on how to restrict access to a **_workspace_** to a list of specific IP, you could apply this rule to Cells, Share links and so on.

-- Create a New Policy (you can put a **Name** and **Description** of your choice) (as seen in screenshot number 1-2)
+- Create a New Policy (**Policy Type**: `Context-based ACLs` you can put a **Name** and a **Description** of your choice)

 [:image-popup:/cells/acls_example/1.png]

 [:image-popup:/cells/acls_example/2.png]

 - Then put default rights (They are mandatory otherwise other users will not have access.
-It will give **read/write** to everyone, but with the next rule we are going to filter them to a specific condition in your case IP) (screenshot 3)
+It will give **read/write** to everyone, but with the next rule we are going to filter them to a specific condition in your case IP)

 [:image-popup:/cells/acls_example/3.png]

-- Now we are going to define the _IP restriction rule_, let's add a policy (as seen in screenshot 4)
+- Now we are going to define the _IP restriction rule_, let's add a policy

 [:image-popup:/cells/acls_example/4.png]